Beware of the five traps that could end your marriage!

-2. Dishonesty – I was interested to learn that people in relationships can have different definitions of dishonesty.
+2. Dishonesty.
+I was interested to learn that people in relationships can have different definitions of dishonesty.
 Some believe that dishonesty involves only those incidents when they deliberately say things they know to be untrue, so neglecting to tell the truth is not seen as dishonesty.
-For others, anything that can be misleading from the truth, whether verbal or simply not expressed, is viewed as a lie.
+For others, anything that can be misleading from the truth, such as omitting certain details, is viewed as a lie.
 Many people in happy relationships said if their spouse lied to them, they may not be able to continue the relationship.
-For many, the marriage should be is one of absolute trust.
+For many, the marriage should be one of absolute trust.
 When that trust is abused or broken, some cannot maintain that relationship.

-3. Addictions – For many, an addiction is something that cannot be forgiven, particularly if in the beginning of the relationship the addiction was not known or did not exist.
+3. Addictions.
+For many, an addiction is something that cannot be forgiven, particularly if in the beginning of the relationship the addiction was not known or didn't exist.
 Some addiction deal breakers were drug and alcohol problems, gambling or pornography.
 In addition to the first two concerns, addictions create trust issues.
 Many people felt they would not be able to count on their significant other to be consistent in his/her behavior and to put the relationship before anything else.
 Eventually, this would wear strongly on the foundation of one's marriage.

-4. Abuse – Many people stated that if their spouse hit them, or physically or sexually abused their children, the relationship would be over.
+4. Abuse .
+Many people stated that if their spouse hit them or physically or sexually abused their children, the relationship would be over.
 While there are many people who opt to stay in physically abusive relationships and some spouses who look the other way if their children are abused by their spouse, many people would not allow themselves or their children to be abused in that way especially by someone who promised to love them.
 This, again, can be boiled down to a trust issue.
-Keep reading ...